dbcook/openrocket-database/README.md

 * Fins:
    * Cannot define finset or tubefin components at all
 * Mass components:
-   * Cannot define mass component components at all
+   * Cannot define mass components at all
 * Shock cords:
    * Cannot define shock cord components at all
 * Additional problems not specific to .orc files: